Have you considered launching a podcast for your business?

 I do believe that podcasting is in fact becoming a reliable medium for telling your story and cultivating a following.
 There is a lot of power in being able to be in a listener's ear for an extended period of time.
 You are able to create a more personal connection.

 Why is podcasting becoming more prevalent?

 Simply put, the technology has quickly caught up with the medium.
 The most notable development is that consumers can now access and listen to podcasts on demand.
 Mobile apps such as the official iTunes app (now native to all iPhones) and the Stitcher app for Android phones allow you to subscribe and seamlessly sync new podcast shows to your smart phone.

 Mary Meeker, longtime investment research analyst and partner at Silicon Valley venture capital firm Kleiner Perkins Caufield & Byers believes that sound is going to be “HUGE”!
 In her 2012 Internet Trends presentation (which is always a fascinating read), Meeker says:

 144 Million Americans spend 52 minutes per day in cars, of which 76% of them are alone…this is largely untapped space

 Remember that podcasting is a form of content production, so it does require your time and a commitment to the process in order to have sustainable success.
-If you're thinking about creating a new podcast, below are 5 advantages to understand:
+If you're thinking about creating a new podcast, below are 5 advantages:

 5 Advantages to Launching a Podcast Today

-The newer line of USB microphones are really excellent and affordable (I’ll give some recs in my next post about podcasting).
+The newer line of USB microphones are really excellent and affordable.
 The editing software is essentially free.
-10 years ago when I was first experimenting with recording my music you wouldn't believe the complexity of the software and the bulkiness of the equipment, not to mention the expense!
-We’ve come a long way in this area.
+10 years ago when I was first experimenting with recording my music as a singer-songwriter you wouldn't believe the complexity of the software and the bulkiness of the equipment, not to mention the expense!

 What are your thoughts?
 Does podcasting appeal to you?
 Are you thinking about starting your own podcast?